Douglas BTD Destroyer: Surviving aircraft

 BTD-1 Destroyer, Bureau Number 04959, was under restoration for display at the Wings of Eagles Discovery Center, Elmira-Corning Regional Airport, Elmira, New York.
 This aircraft had long been in the Florence Air & Missile Museum collection until the museum's closing in 1997.
-In September 2015 the aircraft was relocated to the Hixson Flight Museum in Rome, Georgia, where it is undergoing restoration.
+In September 2015 the aircraft was relocated to the Hixson Flight Museum in Dallas, Georgia, where it is undergoing restoration.